Ethereum Review 2025: Investment Guide

 2. Staking Yield and Validator Economics

-Post-Merge Ethereum offers native yield through staking, transforming ETH from a non-productive asset into a yield-bearing investment:
+How can you earn yield on ETH?
+Post-Merge Ethereum offers native yield through staking.
+This transforms ETH from a non-productive asset into a yield-bearing investment for you:

-- Base Staking Yield: 4-6% APY from protocol rewards
+- Base Staking Yield: You earn 4-6% APY from protocol rewards

-- MEV (Maximal Extractable Value): Additional yield from transaction ordering
+- MEV (Maximal Extractable Value): You get additional yield from transaction ordering

-- Liquid Staking: Protocols like Lido enable staking while maintaining liquidity
+- Liquid Staking: Protocols like Lido enable you to stake while maintaining liquidity

 - Validator Set Growth: Over 900,000 validators securing the network